Animals Using Solar Energy for Photosynthesis or Electric Power

 Algae in the Eastern Emerald Elysia

 Young slugs that haven't collected chloroplasts are brown in color and have red spots.
-The chloroplasts gradually build up as the animal feeds.
-Eventually there are so many chloroplasts in the sea slug's body that it no longer needs to collect new ones.
+The chloroplasts build up as the animal feeds.
+Eventually they become so numerous that the slug no longer needs to eat.
 The chloroplasts make glucose, which the slug's body absorbs.
-Researchers have found that a slug can live for as long as nine months without eating.
+Researchers have discovered that the slugs can survive as long as nine months without eating.

 Gene Transfer for Photosynthesis

-Chloroplasts contain DNA and DNA contains genes.
+Chloroplasts contain DNA, which in turn contains genes.
 Scientists have discovered that a chloroplast doesn't contain all the genes needed to direct the process of photosynthesis.
 The other required genes are present in the DNA of a plant cell's nucleus.
 Scientists have found that at least one of the required algal genes is also present in the DNA of the eastern emerald elysia's cells, however.
 At some point in time, the algal gene became incorporated into the slug's DNA.

 The Oriental Hornet